Josephine Baker: World War II

 Later in 1941, she and her entourage went to the French colonies in North Africa.
-The stated reason was Baker's health (since she was recovering from another case of pneumonia) but the real reason was to continue helping the Resistance.
+The stated reason was Baker's health (since she was recovering from another case of pneumonia), but the real reason was to continue helping the Resistance.
 From a base in Morocco, she made tours of Spain.
-She pinned notes with the information she gathered inside her underwear (counting on her celebrity to avoid a strip search).
+She pinned notes with the information she gathered inside her underwear.
 She met the Pasha of Marrakech, whose support helped her through a miscarriage (the last of several).
 After the miscarriage, she developed an infection so severe it required a hysterectomy.
 The infection spread and she developed peritonitis and then sepsis.
 After her recovery (which she continued to fall in and out of), she started touring to entertain British, French, and American soldiers in North Africa.
 The Free French had no organized entertainment network for their troops, so Baker and her entourage managed for the most part on their own.
 They allowed no civilians and charged no admission.

+When it was time to leave France, Abtey and Baker traveled to London via Lisbon.
 After the war, Baker was awarded the Resistance Medal by the French Committee of National Liberation, the Croix de Guerre by the French military, and was named a Chevalier of the Légion d'honneur by General Charles de Gaulle.

-Baker's last marriage, to French composer and conductor Jo Bouillon, ended around the time she adopted her 11th child.